Atlanta to Singapore By Air freight, Container ship or Road

 Atlanta to Singapore by Air freight

 The quickest way to get from Atlanta to Singapore by plane will take about 1 day 2h and departs from Hartsfield Jackson Atlanta International Airport (ATL) and arrives into Singapore Changi Airport (SIN).
-There are flights departing 2-4 times a week on this route.
-Lufthansa is one of the carriers that operates regular services on this route with flights departing 2-4 times a week.
+There are flights departing every 1-2 days on this route.
+Lufthansa is one of the carriers that operates regular services on this route with flights departing every 1-2 days.

 Quickest air route